Probabilistic Object Maps for Long-Term Robot Localization: Experimental Results

-We assess\hide{ the} performance\hide{ of the approaches evaluated} by measuring consistency of waypoint estimates over the eight trajectories.
+We assess performance by measuring consistency of waypoint estimates over the eight trajectories.
 Position estimate consistency is evaluated by calculating the centroid of all estimates for each waypoint across all trajectories and finding the distance of each estimate from the centroid.
-Similarly, the orientation consistency is measured by computing the mean orientation estimate for each waypoint and\hide{ then measuring} the distance of each estimate from the corresponding mean orientation.
-We show the results of POM-Localization \hide{along }with estimates from\hide{ raw} wheel odometry, LeGO-LOAM \cite{legoloam2018} without use of an inertial measurement unit (IMU), and EnML \cite{biswas2016episodic}\hide{, which matches long-term features to a manually-created map and uses short-term features for local matching\AAA{Is this fair to say -- is there a way to say it boils down to odometry?}}.
-It should be noted that the map and point clouds used by EnML are higher fidelity than the object detections and POM used by POM-Localization.\hide{ has access to a manually generated static vector map of the environment and the point clouds that are used to generate short-term features, which are both higher precision\AAA{Is fidelity a better word?} information sources than the object detections and object map used by POM-Localization.} \AAA{And hopefully a fast SLAM variant...}
+Similarly, the orientation consistency is measured by computing the mean orientation estimate for each waypoint and the distance of each estimate from the corresponding mean orientation.
+We show the results of POM-Localization \hide{with}compared to estimates from wheel odometry, Cartographer \cite{Cartographer2016} (a commonly used mapping and localization package), LeGO-LOAM \cite{legoloam2018} without use of an inertial measurement unit (IMU), and EnML \cite{biswas2016episodic}.
+Cartographer built a map during a single run and used this map in localization mode for the remainder of the trajectories, while EnML matches long-term features to a manually-created map and uses short-term features for local matching.
+It should be noted that the map and point clouds used by EnML are higher fidelity than the object detections and POM used by POM-Localization.